 Besides sending ssh data, the ssh protocol can tunnel other traffic between two hosts.
 The most common ssh tunnels are remote and local.
-Knowing how to spin up an ssh tunnel can help you reach otherwise inaccessible networks and systems.

 Local SSH Tunnel with Port Forwarding

 You can use a local ssh tunnel when you want to get to a resource that you can’t get to directly, but a ssh server that you have access to can.
 Here are some scenarios.